erlenddahl/teapot-lidar/README.md

   --save-to SAVE_TO     If given, final results will be stored at this path.
                         The path will be used for all types of results, with appendices depending on file type ('_data.json',
-                        '_plot.png', '_cloud.laz').
-The path can include
+                        '_plot.png', '_cloud.laz', '_cloud.pcd').
+The path can
-                        "[pcap]" and/or "[time]" which will be replaced with the name of the parsed PCAP file and the time of completion respectively.
+                        include "[pcap]" and/or "[time]" which will be replaced with the name of the parsed PCAP file and the time of completion respectively.
+  --save-screenshots-to SAVE_SCREENSHOTS_TO
+                        If given, point cloud screenshots will be saved in this directory with their indices as filenames (0.png, 1.png, 2.png, etc).
+Only works if --preview is set to 'always'.
 ```

 ### PcapBrowser